Recommended Books for IAS Exam

 BOOKS FOR IAS OPTIONALS

-Above, I’ve listed and described books for IAS Prelims and GS Mains books in detail.
-You can also find recommended books for popular IAS optional subjects for Mains exam by following the links below:
+Above, I’ve listed and described books for IAS Prelims and Mains preparation in detail.
+You can also find recommended books for popular UPSC optional subjects for Mains exam by following the links below:

-- History Books for UPSC Civil Services Exam
+You can also refer to the Top 10 Books for UPSC Civil Services Exam here.